GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

  \ \
 \ \
 ```
-The intersting thing about this is that it allows the wheel to go straight forward (no
+The interesting thing about this is that it allows the wheel to go straight forward (no
 strafing) without the rollers needing to turn at all.
 The points of contact
 keeps moving sideways.
 You can think of this as diagonal marks on a fat cylindrical wheel
 to see how this works - the curved shape of the roller mimics these diagonal marks on the
 fat (virtual) cylinder (a diagram would help, I know).

 ## November 25, 2018-A JMJ Generating a motion path from a field element path
 Field element {path} contains the coordinates of a single path.
 This is not directly